 I have divided my time over the past seven years between family, consulting on law enforcement & security matters, and trekking through the minefield of the writing/publishing business.
 It is my goal to provide guidance to individuals and industries that will afford better protection to persons and property and to provide readers with works of fiction that exhibit an authenticity born from experience.

 I currently reside in Harrisburg, Pennsylvania with my lovely wife Beth.
-Married for 31 years, we have two sons, Josh and Justin, a daughter-in-law, Mary, and grandsons Jay & Henry, who make us proud each and every day.
+Married for 32 years, we have two sons, Josh and Justin, a daughter-in-law, Mary, grandsons Jay & Henry, and granddaughter Molly who make us proud each and every day.